XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 *⁵ Values rounded to a String value.
 Ex: 42069 will be rounded to 42k*

 You can use these variables in Lioranboard how ever you want.
-Show them in OBS via a text source
+Show them in OBS via a text source, make advanced calculations with the numbers so you can calculate

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3ODEyMTkzMywtMTk0NzEzNDY2NSwxND
+eyJoaXN0b3J5IjpbNDIxNDQzOTg3LC0xOTQ3MTM0NjY1LDE0OT
-k2ODk0NzYxLDIxMTAxMjE3NzEsMTI4MzAyNjk0NywtMTk0NzEz
+Y4OTQ3NjEsMjExMDEyMTc3MSwxMjgzMDI2OTQ3LC0xOTQ3MTM0
-NDY2NSw1MTE0NzQzMjUsMTE1MDkxNzIyLC0xMDI0ODcyMDcyLD
+NjY1LDUxMTQ3NDMyNSwxMTUwOTE3MjIsLTEwMjQ4NzIwNzIsMT
-E5NDAxMDg2NTEsODM3MTM1NjYyLDU0ODg3NTY3MCwtNTUwOTYx
+k0MDEwODY1MSw4MzcxMzU2NjIsNTQ4ODc1NjcwLC01NTA5NjE4
-ODQwLC0xNDUwMTczNjIyLC0xMzc3Njc4MzU2LDE2NTAxOTg4Mz
+NDAsLTE0NTAxNzM2MjIsLTEzNzc2NzgzNTYsMTY1MDE5ODgzOC
-gsLTEwNzUwMzYyNzMsLTc1ODEzNTgxNSwtOTg4MTUzNTg1LC0x
+wtMTA3NTAzNjI3MywtNzU4MTM1ODE1LC05ODgxNTM1ODUsLTEw
-MDUwMjMwMzQ5XX0=
+NTAyMzAzNDldfQ==
 -->